daggmano/vue-dialog/README.md

 VueDialog.hardConfirm(message[, confirmationMessage[, options]])
 ```

 Opens a "hard confirm" window dialog, this is a confirm in which the user has to type a given *confirmation message* and press the "im sure" button for a given amount of seconds.
 This is intended for really sensitive actions.
+The long press may be disabled if desired.

 ##### arguments
 | Argument                 | Type         | Default                       | Description                            |